Renewable Energy Projects

 On September 18, 2012, Kingston City Council passed a resolution offering support-in-principle for all rooftop-mounted solar applications proposed in the City of Kingston.

-Applicants to the OPA for rooftop-mounted solar projects in Kingston may now download the resolution and accompanying by-law in a PDF format available here:
+Applicants to the OPA for rooftop-mounted solar projects in Kingston may download the resolution and accompanying bylaw:

 - Support in Principle for Rooftop Solar Applications